Nandankumars/Power-Bi-AtliQ-Hardware-Business-Insights-360/README.md

 This repository contains a collection of meticulously designed dashboards aimed at delivering actionable insights across key business domains.
 These dashboards empower decision-makers with data-driven perspectives to enhance performance, identify opportunities, and drive strategic outcomes.

 Live Dashboard link - Click Here
-#Technologies and Techniques Used in Business Intelligence Dashboard